-HAZER® Group was founded in 2010 to commercialise technology originally developed at the University of Western Australia, and the Company listed on the ASX in December 2015.
+HAZER® Group was founded in 2010 to commercialise technology originally developed at the University of Western Australia.
+The Company listed on the ASX in December 2015.

-Prior to listing, over eight years was spent developing the underlying HAZER® Process, using natural gas and unprocessed iron ore to create low cost, low-emission “clean” hydrogen, considered to be a key fuel in the transition to low carbon economy.
-In addition to the hydrogen product, the HAZER® Process produces synthetic graphite, used in lithium ion batteries, lubrication and industrial applications.
+Prior to listing, more than eight years was spent developing the underlying HAZER® Process.
+The Process, which uses natural gas and unprocessed iron ore, creates a low cost and low emission “clean” hydrogen.
+The clean hydrogen produced is considered to be a key fuel in the transition to a low carbon economy.

-In early 2016 we developed a research partnership with the University of Sydney, and established our core development operations within the School of Chemical and Biomolecular Engineering at the University of Sydney.
-The Company is also developing the design for a demonstration plant in Sydney and working towards scaling up the HAZER® Process into larger commercial sized plants.
+In early 2016, HAZER® developed a research partnership with the University of Sydney, and established its core development operations within the School of Chemical and Biomolecular Engineering at the University.
+The Company currently has Pilot Plant situated in Kwinana, Western Australia and has commenced work towards the construction of a Commercial Demonstration Plant.